AnaviTechnology/anavi-docs/anavi-info-uhat/anavi-info-uhat.md

 70: -- -- -- -- -- -- -- 77
 ```

-* Run the Python3 script and verify that the output is similar to (the exact values depend on the atmospheric condition):
+* Run the Python3 script and ensure the output is similar to this (exact values will vary based on atmospheric conditions):

 ```
 cd ~/anavi-examples/sensors/BMP180/python/